MrMimic/Machine-Learning/README.md

 ## text_generation_keras

-Train a neural network (using Keras / Tensorflow) with articles from Wikipedia to write text from this learning.
+Train a neural network (using Keras / Tensorflow) with articles from Wikipedia to write text from this training.

 http://tadadata.fr/keras-wikipedia-ecrivain/